EdisonAuquilla/Practical-exercise-on-Exception-POJO-and-Print-an-Object-in-java/README.md

+### PRACTICAL EXERCISE ON EXCEPTION CUSTOMIZED, POJO, AND HOW TO CREATE AN OBJECT IN JAVA
+### DESCRIPTION
+in these programs we are looking for learning, especially in basic knowledge of java language and how to write a code correctly and always taking into account the book "Clean Code".
+Custom error exception in java : this code is about how to create a custom error.
+POJO:
+Stands for "Plain Old Java Object" in this code is about how to encapsulate data and has no dependency on frameworks.
+How to print an object in java:
+The code shows how to print an object by calling the object.
+### LENGUAJE USED
+JAVA
 # How to generate your exception  ?
 To generate a custom exception in Java, we must follow the following steps: